 Notes: Iron your fabric flat before you begin.
 You CAN substitute paper for the fabric.
 You can still use fusible web (test it first though!) or glue, or even tape.

 It’s Time to Assemble The Fabric Box!

-You can download the pattern for this project here.
-You can also make this project larger.
+Scroll down for instructions to make your own custom box size.
+You can also make this project larger than the provided pattern.
 Make it taller by taping extra paper to the ends of each box flap.
 If you want the base larger, enlarge the pattern on a copy machine first.
 Just be sure to use a heavier cardboard if you make it much bigger, so it can hold up to the weight of being a larger box.

 First cut the pattern out of the paper and tape pieces A and B together along the long edge.
 (Refer to the pattern pieces for more about this.)
 Cut the cardboard pattern pieces out of your cardboard.
 As previously mentioned, I used a photo mailer.
 Hold your ruler up to the corners of each side, and run the rounded edge of a butter knife (or similar object) along the ruler, to “score” the cardboard so the sides will fold up easier.

 Pin the pattern pieces with the seam allowance to your fabric and cut the fabric out.
 You’ll need to cut two of each piece.
 These can be cut in contrasting fabrics, if you wish, so that the inside will be a different color or pattern from the outside.